Ophiogomphus anomalus Harvey, 1898

 The Extra-striped Snaketail has been listed as an endangered species in Wisconsin since 1989.

-The Extra-striped Snaketail is a medium-sized bright green and black dragonfly with a cobra-like clubtail.
+The Extra-striped Snaketail is a medium-sized bright green and black dragonfly, with a cobra-like clubtail.
 The adult has a medium-sized body that is approximately 4.3 cm (1.7 in.) long.
-This species has widely separated eyes, narrow black facial stripes, and a bright green thorax on which black interrupted lateral stripes form an “N” shape.
-The abdomen is black with yellow dorsal spots, segments S1-S7 have triangular yellow dorsal spots, segments S8-S9 are rounded.
-The female has upright occipital horns and small postocular horns.
+This species has widely separated eyes, narrow black facial stripes, and a bright green thorax on which interrupted black lateral stripes form an “N” shape.
+The abdomen is black with yellow dorsal spots; these are triangular on segments S1-S7 and rounded on segments S-8 and S-9.
+The female has upright horns between and immediately behind the eyes.

 In Minnesota, this species is a resident of the Border Lakes and Northern Superior Uplands subsections, adjacent to rivers draining into the Lake Superior watershed.
 The main breeding populations have been found at several locations in Cook County (Montz 1993).
 In addition, Steffens (2000) reported an occurrence near Pineville in St. Louis County (Tamarack Lowlands).

-In general, Ophiogomphid larvae prefer clear swift-flowing rivers.
+In general, Ophiogomphid larvae prefer clear, swift-flowing rivers.
 Adults patrol these rivers and forage in adjacent wetlands, lowland forests, and mature upland forests with closed canopy and low understory.
-They tend to disappear from cleared or cultivated regions due to the reduction of sheltered shoreline vegetation for adults as well as changes in flow and siltation in the larval habitat.
+They tend to disappear from cleared or cultivated regions due to the reduction of sheltered shoreline vegetation for adults, as well as increases in water flow and siltation in the larval habitat.

 Biology / Life History